Al-Zalzalah

-Al-Zalzalah (الزلزلة, al-zalzalah, meaning: "The Quake") is the 99th chapter (surah) of the Qur'an, composed of 8 ayat or verses.
+Al-Zalzalah (الزلزلة, al-zalzalah, meaning: "The Earthquake") is the 99th chapter (surah) of the Qur'an, composed of 8 ayat or verses.
 Although it is usually classified as a Medinan surah, the period during which the surah was revealed is not unanimously agreed upon by Qur'anic exegetes.
 Other Abrahamic religions also support the idea of punishment to the wrongdoers like in the Day of Judgement.